bitovi/academy/src/react/6-managing-state.md

 ## What is state?

+In React, `props` are the "arguments" that are passed to our component.
+Alternatively, `state` can be conceptualized as the "internal variables" of our function.
+But what makes `state` different from normal internal variables? `state` is given superpowers!
+Anytime `state` is changed (similarly with props), the component magically re-renders itself.

-In React, `state` is any data determining the presentation of your components.
-The value of a text box, whether or not a modal is open, and what page the app is currently showing are all potential examples of state.
+Use `state` for internal variables, which when changed, should re-render the component.
+Examples include the value of a text box, whether or not a modal is open, and the current tab selection.

 Using functional components, the `useState()` hook provides a value and setter capable of holding any data type.
 (We will explain hooks in more detail in the coming lessons.
 For now, don't worry about what exactly a hook is.)
 This allows us to hold simple variables such as: